quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #version-negotiation-format title="Version Negotiation Packet"}

 The value in the Unused field is selected randomly by the server.
 Clients MUST ignore the value of this field.
-Servers SHOULD set the most significant bit of this field (0x40) to 1 so that Version Negotiation packets appear to have the Fixed Bit field.
+Where QUIC might be multiplexed with other protocols (see {{?RFC7983}}), servers SHOULD set the most significant bit of this field (0x40) to 1 so that Version Negotiation packets appear to have the Fixed Bit field.